What does the plus and minus mean in sports betting?

 While the plus and minus sign represent the underdog and favorite, this can all change once the game begins.

 Live betting is the act of betting on a game or contest while it is in play.
 This strategy allows bettors to take advantage of situations in real time.
+You can take advantage of odds on Fanduel.

 While live betting, it’s key to understand the plus and minus, for these odds can drastically change during the game.

-For example, a team came into the game as (-200) moneyline favorites is down 0-14 at halftime.
+A team came into the game as (-200) moneyline favorites is down 0-14 at halftime.

 The live odds would reflect their chances to win, putting the live moneyline odds at (+380) for the same team that came in heavily favored.